 Section 1 Introduction to Multivariable Analysis of Epidemiological Data

-In the first module of the course the focus is on multivariable epidemiological analysis.
-In Sessions 1–6 you will go through a series of epidemiological concepts that are essential for the later application of specific multivariable techniques, the focus of Modules 2 and 3.
-This module looks at the use of measures of effect and the analysis of cohort and case–control studies, and introduces the concepts of likelihood and the analysis of time to event data.
+In the first section of the module the focus is on multivariable epidemiological analysis.
+In sessions 1–6 you will go through a series of epidemiological concepts that are essential for the later application of specific multivariable techniques, the focus of Sections 2 and 3.
+This section looks at the use of measures of effect and the analysis of cohort and case–control studies, and introduces the concepts of likelihood and the analysis of time to event data.

 Section 2 Logistic Regression